 There are Five Main Components to a Satellite to Home TV transmission…

 Back in the late 1950’s and 60’s satellites were science fiction come to life.
 Today, the globe is surrounded by thousands of them, doing everyday service for millions if not billions of humans around the world.
-While the technology has grown to be an every day reality, the skill to properly connect your home to the world via satellite tv still requires a sophisticated level of skill and expertize.
-At The Connected Home we treat each new install with skill, knowledge and attention to detail.
+While the technology has grown to be an everyday reality, the skill to properly connect your home to the world via satellite tv, or satellite internet still requires a sophisticated level of skill and expertise.